I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Q. When does the kinder year start?

 A. We coincide with the school terms.
 So, if you look up Victorian School Terms prior to the year your child starts, we will be the same time.
 We will also send out a calendar before the end of the kinder year prior.
 This has all the important dates on it and your child can count down to kinder!

-We will conduct a 25-minute interview with you and your child prior to your child’s starting day, to go through our morning routines and paperwork.
+We will conduct a 25-minute interview and tour with you and your child prior to your child’s starting day.
 You will be given these times at the AGM.

 Q. When can we enrol?

 A. We are enrolling for the following three years for 3 & 4 Year old Kindergarten.
 Families can complete their child’s enrolment for 2022 and 2023,2024 NOW.

 Q. Do you have 3 Year Old Kindergarten?